malika0805-star/deep-learning-final-project/README.md

 Output Layer
 ```

-The model will learn hidden relationships between users and movies.
-For example, if two users have similar rating behavior, the model may learn similar embeddings for them.
+The user embedding will learn hidden user preferences.
+The movie embedding will learn hidden movie features.
+The fully connected layers will combine these embeddings and predict the rating.

 ---

-## 7. Loss Function
+### 4.3 Loss Function

 The loss function will be: